 For the same reason, U.S. President Donald Trump’s idea of reviving President Ronald Reagan’s strategy of “peace through strength” by beefing up the U.S. military will not hold China back on its own.
 The problem has never been that China does not respect U.S. military might.
 On the contrary, it fears that it would suffer badly in a war with the United States.
 But China also believes that the United States will impose only small costs for misdeeds that stop short of outright aggression.
 No matter how many more warships, fighter jets, and nuclear weapons the United States builds, that calculus will not change.

 The publication is Foreign Affairs.
 I disagree with most of what the author has to say but the piece is well written and worth a read.

 You can read the rest here.

-It is gated, but you can read the review here.
+This is from a May 2017 and you can read the rest here.

 I argue that these conclusions are premature.
 China’s grand strategy is clearly aimed at supplanting the United States as the dominant military power in East Asia.
 But this alone does not mean that Chinese and American interests are incompatible.
 The real question is what China plans to do with its emerging regional preponderance.

 Would China use its hegemony to maintain an economically open, institutionalized, and rule-based regional order, even if one that is tilted in its own favor?
 Or would it seek to fundamentally overthrow these decades-old rules and norms in ways that effectively exclude outside economic engagement and threaten the territorial integrity of America’s regional allies?

 If the latter, then the costs and risks of a more confrontational policy of “containing” China’s rise may be justified.
 If the former, then Chinese regional hegemony is perfectly compatible with America’s substantive interests, and may even help reduce the burden of the United States’ expansive global commitments.
 To date, there are surprisingly few indications that a Chinese-led regional order would be antithetical to core American interests in the region.